AWSMagic/book/lambda/local-development/README.md

 In this document, we will use AWS SAM for local Lambda development using TypeScript.
 Our choice of IDE will be Visual Studio Code.

+You can either follow scripted method or manual steps to understand what is happening.

 ## High level folder structure

+>TODO: correct this

 Eventually, we will have this folder structure;